-Final Examination Instructions - Spring 2021
+Examination Submission Instructions - Fall 2021 (updated 10/25/2021)

 The following policies and procedures apply to the taking of exams.
-Please read them carefully and be sure you understand them.
+Please read them carefully and be sure you understand them:

-1.Exams are graded anonymously.
+i.Exams are graded anonymously.
 Exam numbers will be available on Self Service before exams begin.
 (Do not use midterm numbers on your finals.)
 Put your exam number and not your name on any materials that you submit for your exam.
 Anything done by a student that lets a faculty member know or suspect his or her identity may be grounds for reducing a grade and may be considered a violation of the Honor System.
 Exam numbers may be located by logging in to the Law Grades website using your W&L credentials.
 This will be the same place you submit your exams unless instructed otherwise by your professor in instances where they administer their exam through Canvas or require hand written exams.

-7. Exams may be taken in the assigned rooms or elsewhere in the law school building, except as otherwise instructed by your professors.
+vi.
+Exams may be taken in the assigned rooms or elsewhere in the law school building, except as otherwise instructed by your professors.
 Note: You may not use the Law Library Study Rooms for exams.
-Regardless of where you take your exam, please remember that you must hand in your exam answers in the room in which the exam was handed out (if in-person).
-Also remember that, wherever you choose to write or type your exam, you remain subject to the Honor System in addition to whatever rules or restrictions your professor has chosen to impose.
+Regardless of where you take your exam, please remember that you must hand in your exam questions in the room in which the exam was handed out.
+Also, remember that, wherever you choose to write or type your exam, you remain subject to the Honor System in addition to whatever rules or restrictions your professor has chosen to impose.
 If taking a take-home exam, you are on your honor to promptly delete all copies of your exam questions upon completion of your exam.

-9. Computers may be used for taking exams unless prohibited by your professor.
+viii.
+Computers may be used for taking exams, unless prohibited by your professor.
 If your professor has not announced whether computer use is permitted, be sure to ask.
 If you do wish to use a computer and can do so, you are responsible for providing your own computer.
 Students who use computers to write their exams assume the risk of computer failure and are responsible for insuring against that risk.
 Therefore, it is essential that you periodically generate back-up copies of your exam to a personal flash drive or cloud-based drive such as your school provided Box account.

-12. Finally, please be very careful not to discuss the content of your exams after you have taken them.
+x.
+Please be very careful not to discuss the content of your exams after you have taken them.
 Most exams are subject to multiple administrations; moreover, one or more students in your class may be taking the exam at an unscheduled time.
 Careless remarks that are overheard can give students who have not taken the exam an unfair advantage and may also implicate the Honor System.